-Check out our safety tips: https://www.worldnomads.com/travel-safety/southeast-asia/philippines over 1 year ago
+Check out our safety tips: https://www.worldnomads.com/travel-safety/southeast-asia/philippines about 2 years ago

 I traveled to the Philippines in 2012 and I felt safe.
 (I know things can change in four years but I'm making an assumption things are still generally the same in this regard).
 At the time I was 19 and I am a woman from the u.s. In the Manila airport all was fine; it was crowded and while waiting for my connection to Puerto Princesa I just stayed in public spaces near families with mother and kids.
 Palawan is absolutely beautiful and the local people are warm and friendly.
-As a general travel rule, just be smart and listen to your intuition at all times :) Enjoy your travels! over 1 year agoAnswered by Liza via WorldNomads.com
+As a general travel rule, just be smart and listen to your intuition at all times :) Enjoy your travels! about 2 years agoAnswered by Liza via WorldNomads.com

 Sue, I've been to the Philippines several times and always traveling by myself.
 I usually travel to Cebu rather than Manila, because it's easier for me to reach my end destination in Siargao.
 I've never had any problems.
-In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. over 1 year ago
+In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. about 2 years ago

 Hi Sue!
 I'm a white Canadian English-speaking 26 year old female.
 I just spent 3 weeks in the Philippines in October going from Manila to Palawan to Bohol to Banaue.
 I also spent some time in the Manila and Quezon City slums.
 If you're visibly a foreigner you're very safe.
 The Manila airport has wifi and a bunch of places to eat.
 People are kind and many speak English (it's the second official language), plus the places you're going are all well-established tourist routes.
-I wouldn't worry about it. over 1 year ago
+I wouldn't worry about it. about 2 years ago